-Is a sub-committee of Overview & Scrutiny and participates in the budget setting process by examining the robustness of the budget; the ability to deliver savings; key revenue budget outputs and decisions; and key capital budget outputs and decisions.
+- Participates in the budget setting process by examining the robustness of the budget; the ability to deliver savings; key revenue budget outputs and decisions; and key capital budget outputs and decisions. - It also considers individual areas such as Adult Social Care, Waste Strategy, Customer Contact and Revenues and Benefits.